Developer Guide

 Implementation details

-feature allows the user to find for specific keywords in certain fields.
+The FindCommand feature allows the user to find for specific keywords in certain fields.
 The current

 implementation supports finding keywords in four fields: